FreddieBuabs/FreddieBuabs/README.md

 - 👋 Hi, I’m @FreddieBuabs
-- 👀 I’m interested in python and cybersecurity
+- 👀 I’m interested in python and cybersecurity.
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning django.

 - 📫 How to reach me - fbuaba11@gmail.com